-He looked back on some of these tragic cases, mentioning that he has quite a few memories to look back on.
+When Saul looks back on some of these tragic cases he has handled in the past, he mentions that he has quite a few memories to look back on.
 “I’ve lost quite a few people in my time working.
-I’ve lost mothers, children, many more,” Saul says.
-“I had a patient once who was suffering from brain tumor and post-operative complications.
-After 8 months [of] bed bound paralysis, [she] was unable to breathe one day at 3am.
-I tried everything to save her.
-But in the end, the worst came to be.
+I’ve lost mothers, children, many more,” he recounts.
+“I’ve had a patient once who was suffering from brain tumor and postoperative complications.
+I tried everything to save her, but after 8 months of bed-bound paralysis, she was unable to breathe one day at 3am.
+And in the end, the worst came to be.
 Her family, in tears, thanked me, saying things like, ‘At least you tried.’”

 “There are countless moments like these in a single career.
-This will happen hundreds, even thousands of times,” he explains after telling his story, his eyes puffy.
-He paints what the life of an ER worker is in the long run.
-“This goes on for months, years.
-Of course, we do save people—we wouldn’t be very good at our job if we didn’t.
+This will happen hundreds, even thousands of times,” he continues.
+“Of course, we do save people—we wouldn’t be very good at our job if we didn’t.
 But there’s no avoiding death.
 That’s a harsh reality we as ER personnel have to face.
 We are constantly being reminded of mortality in our work.
 And it’s really tough.”

 How to save a life